Preparing Food on Yom Tov

 To understand the answer to this question correctly, we must imagine ourselves preparing a meal in the days of Chazal: Refrigeration and most modern methods of preserving food do not exist, and preparing a festive meal requires baking and cooking on the day of the occasion.
 Although it may seem strange to us, even shechitah and soaking and salting the meat are performed the day the meal is served.
 Thus, the Torah permitted any activity necessary to prepare a meal that will be served on Yom Tov.
 It is even permitted to skin the hide off an animal that has been shechted on Yom Tov since one cannot remove the meat properly without first removing the hide.

-However, some food preparatory activities are usually performed in advance of the day one intends to serve the meal.
+However, some food preparatory activities are usually performed in advance of the day you intend to serve the meal.
 Even in earlier days, one did not begin preparing the day’s meal by catching fish.
 One who planned fish for dinner would catch or purchase the fish the day before, and then leave the fish in water until it was time to prepare it.
-Therefore, one may not fish on Yom Tov, even if one intends to fry fish for the day’s meal.
+Therefore, one may not fish on Yom Tov, even if you intend to fry fish for the day’s meal.

 In a like manner, the day one prepares a meal is not the time to begin grinding the wheat into flour, and it is certainly not the time to harvest the grain or to thresh it.
-One would grind the grain into flour at an earlier date and then store it for subsequent use.
+At an earlier date, one would grind the grain into flour and then store it for subsequent use.
 However, someone serving fresh bread or pastry prepares the dough the day the meal is to be served.
 Therefore, it is permitted to mix flour and water on Yom Tov.
 This subject leads us to a more extensive discussion about the melacha of kneading on Yom Tov.

 Kneading on Yom Tov

-When one kneads dough on Yom Tov, the challah portion is separated (assuming that one kneaded a sufficient quantity of dough).
+When one kneads dough on Yom Tov, the challah portion is separated even though it is Yom Tov (assuming that one kneaded a sufficient quantity of dough).
 However, one does not burn the separated challah portion on Yom Tov.
-Instead, one sets the portion aside to be burnt after Yom Tov (Shulchan Aruch, Orach Chayim 506:4).
+Instead, one sets the portion aside to be burnt after Yom Tov (Shulchan Aruch 506:4).

-Min HaTorah there is a requirement to separate challah only on dough that is made in Eretz Yisrael.
-(In actuality, the requirement is min hatorah only when the majority of Jews live in Eretz Yisrael.)
+Min HaTorah there is a requirement to separate challah only on dough that is made in Eretz Yisroel.
+(In actuality, the requirement is min hatorah only when all= Jews live in Eretz Yisroel.)
 The requirement to separate challah on dough mixed in chutz la’aretz is only out of concern that Jews living in chutz la’aretz should not forget that there is a mitzvah to separate challah.
-However, since the mitzvah in chutz la’aretz is only miderabbanan, Chazal allowed the leniency of separating the challah portion “after the fact” (Shulchan Aruch, Yoreh Deah 322:2-3).
+However, since the mitzvah is only midirabbanan, Chazal allowed the leniency of separating the challah portion “after the fact” (Shulchan Aruch Yoreh Deah 322:2-3).

 The melacha of grinding is different from the melachos previously discussed.
-Some foods are ground or grated as the meal is being prepared, whereas others are ground well before the meal is prepared.
-For example, when preparing a kugel, the potatoes are grated as the meal is being prepared; similarly, a gourmet chef might crush fresh pepper and other spices specifically for the meal.
+Some foods are ground as you prepare the meal, whereas others are ground well before the meal is prepared.
+For example, when preparing a kugel, the potatoes are grated when you prepare the meal; similarly, a gourmet chef might crush fresh pepper and other spices specifically for the meal.
 These types of grinding are permitted on Yom Tov, as I will explain.
 On the other hand, one does not grind wheat the day one plans to bake bread, and it is therefore prohibited to grind flour on Yom Tov.

 The laws of Yom Tov divide the various items that might be ground into four categories: